 This is one of many trips to come.
 You can also consider the trip to China (details still forming) in Spring 2020.
 Future trip ideas include Juneau Bays to Glaciers, Machu Pichu, and one or more of the (US) National Trails.

-Sure we’ll enjoy the things to see and do on this trip.
-In addition, I will guide you through a carefully and scientifically designed curriculum each day to help you move forward into the life you want, helping you to replace old bad habits with new, supporting habits.
+We’ll enjoy the cultural and natural sites, as well as experience social interactions with others on their travels or with locals.
+You also will be guided through a carefully and scientifically designed curriculum each day to help you move forward into the life you want.
+It’s all intended to help you replace old bad habits with new, supporting habits, and to shift your mindset for more resilience and joy.

-The group coaching, combined with the travel elements, will help each traveler to transform their lives from adequate to excellent — to experience more joy, clarity, and energy.
+The group coaching, combined with the travel elements, will help you transform your life from adequate to excellent — to experience more joy, clarity, and energy.
+I’ll give you the opportunity and tools to grow with; you have to do the work.

 Intrigued?
 This trip will run from October 18-November 1, 2019 (plus travel time on either end).
 The plans and itinerary are being arranged by a Japanese travel professional, and fellow walker/pilgrim.
 Experience a wide range of transportation styles: boat, bus, train, and foot.
 Your lodging will range from hotels to small inns to a Zen temple.
 Enjoy several UNESCO World Heritage sites of ancient holy towns, shrines, scenic waterfalls, and the 1,000syear old Kumano Kodo trails which wind through forests and mountains and along the coast.